-As a career coach, I help you figure out the best work for you in the context of your life.
-We determine whether you want to pursue a job, a career, or your calling, and then get after it.
+As your career coach, I will help you determine the best work for you in the context of your life.
+We take a look at your values and the life you want to have, and determine whether you want to pursue a job, a career, or your calling, and then we get after it.

 I help you see what’s possible.
-You may find yourself looking for a career coach because you’re in one of two situations:
+Clients typically seek career coaching when they are in one of two situations:

 - You know exactly what you want to do and are having a tough time getting there.